 Although most causes of syncope are benign, this symptom presages a life-threatening event in a small subset of patients.
 It is unclear whether hospital inpatient admission of asymptomatic patients after syncope affects outcomes.
 No current criterion standard exists for diagnosing undifferentiated syncope.

-Many physicians continue to admit patients because of perceived risk.
+Many physicians have admitted patients because of perceived risk.
 Reviews of the 2001 American College of Emergency Physician (ACEP) clinical policy suggested that evidence-based criteria may decrease admission rates by nearly half by identifying cardiac causes of syncope.
 Inpatient admission should be reserved for patients in whom identification of specific immediate risk is needed (eg, those with structural heart disease or a history of ventricular arrhythmia).
 Outpatient management can be used for patients who are at low risk for a cardiac etiology to define a precise cause so that mechanism-specific treatment can be effected.

 Syncope occurs as a consequence of global cerebral hypoperfusion.[1]
 Brain parenchyma depends on adequate blood flow to provide a constant supply of glucose, the primary metabolic substrate.
 Brain tissue cannot store energy in the form of the high-energy phosphates found elsewhere in the body; consequently, a cessation of cerebral perfusion lasting only 3-5 seconds can result in syncope.